 Proteins that are weakly and sparsely attached to a substrate surface often exhibit rapid Brownian motion.
 Even when densely packed on highly fluidic planar lipid bilayers, some proteins hardly form 2D crystals due to weak association or repulsion between protein molecules.
-Non-crystalline proteins diffuse due to the fluidity of the lipid bilayers, making it difficult to capture an image.
+Noncrystalline proteins diffuse due to the fluidity of the lipid bilayers, making it difficult to capture an image.
 Depending on the situation, we need a specific means to impede the rapid diffusion, as detailed in the following.

-- 1. Brownian motion of a protein that is attached to a surface by electrostatic interaction can be impeded by strengthening the interaction using a low ionic strength solution (Fig. 1) or a more charged surface (Fig. 3A).
+1. Brownian motion of a protein that is attached to a surface by electrostatic interaction can be impeded by strengthening the interaction using a low ionic strength solution (Fig. 20.1) or a more charged surface (Fig. 20.3A).
 This approach is easy and effective for a large number of samples as the stronger electrostatic association usually does not hamper protein function.
 However, when it does, there are no ideal means to slow down the Brownian motion.
 One compromise is to place, with an appropriate surface density, small particles on the surface that have a relatively strong affinity for the surface.
 Diffusion of the protein molecules is slowed down by the contact with the particles.
-Using this means, we succeeded to visualize the step process of myosin V (MyoV) along actin tracks (unpublished). - 2.
-When a protein hardly forms 2D crystals on a highly fluidic lipid bilayer, change the pH to reduce the electrostatic repulsion (an example is shown below), or place the non-crystalline protein on low fluidic lipid bilayers as exemplified in Fig. 2.. - 3.
-For membrane proteins embedded in native lipid membranes, their rapid diffusion sometimes can be impeded using Annexin (Ichikawa, 2006).
-Annexins are a protein family that bind to negatively charged phospholipids in the presence of calcium and assemble as trimers (Richter, 2005).
-Annexin A-V forms 2D crystals on PS-containing lipid membranes (Fig. 8A).
-Using this property, Annexin A-V can be used to trap membranes proteins in the defect sites of an Annexin 2D crystal.
-Although not native membrane proteins, streptavidin molecules are demonstrated to be trapped in the defects of the Annexin A-V crystal formed on very fluidic lipid bilayers (Fig. 8B).
-Without Annexin A-V, no image of streptavidin molecules can be taken due to rapid diffusion (Fig. 8C).
+Using this means, we succeeded to visualize the step process of myosin V (MyoV) along actin tracks.

-Figure 8.
-(A) An AFM image of the annexin A-V two-dimensional crystal on lipid bilayer.
-The lipid bilayer is composed of 65% DOPC, 34% DOPS and 1% biotin-capped DOPE (w/w).
+Figure 20.8 (A) An AFM image of the Annexin A-V two-dimensional crystal on lipid bilayer.
+The lipid bilayer is composed of 65% DOPC, 34% DOPS, and 1% biotin-capped DOPE (w/w).
 The circular dark areas correspond to the single defects.
-(B) The streptavidin molecules are trapped in the large defects of the annexin crystal and observed as bright spots.
-(C) Streptavidin molecules rapidly diffuse on the lipid bilayer without annexin and therefore they were observed as spike noises.
-For all images, the scan area is 200 nm × 200 nm and the buffer solution is 10mM HEPES-NaOH (pH 6.8), 20 mM NaCl, 150 mM KOAc, 2mM MgCl2 and 2mM CaCl2.
+(B) The streptavidin molecules are trapped in the large defects of the Annexin crystal and observed as bright spots.
+(C) Streptavidin molecules rapidly diffuse on the lipid bilayer without Annexin and therefore they were observed as spike noises.
+For all images, the scan area is $200 \times 200$ nm and the buffer solution is 10 mM HEPES-NaOH (pH 6.8), 20 mM NaCl, 150 mM KOAc, 2 mM MgCl2, and 2 mM CaCl2.